 Point Fermin Park marks the southernmost point in Los Angeles.
 Sitting atop the rugged coastal bluffs, it provides spectacular views of the coast and Santa Catalina Island.
 Dolphins can often be spotted in the surf below and whales passing by during migration season.
 For those interested in observing colorful Monarch butterflies, Point Fermin Park is one of the few places on the peninsula where these butterflies spend their winters.

 With lush lawns, ten pergolas along the cliffside, eight picnic areas, a playground, and a walking path; this park is an ideal place for a picnic or a stroll along the promenade.
 The outdoor amphitheater gets plenty of use during the summer months as Point Fermin Park is host site for several annual events in San Pedro including Shakespeare By the Sea, Music By the Sea, Light At the Lighthouse, and Car Show by the Sea.
+Check our Calendar for upcoming events.

 Point Fermin Park is available for picnics, ceremonies (i.e. weddings and receptions), family BBQ’s and special events.
 For permit information please contact the Angels Gate Park Office at (310) 548-7705.
 The neighboring Sunken City landslide area is not open to the public.